sellstorydev/mobile-sellstory/lib/features/board/md/BOARD_ADD_JOBCARD_CONTEXT.md

 # Add jobcard

 ## Overview
 Add jobcard is page receive input from user to create card in lane on board screen.
+All value will store in frirestore only when press save button. and Based on data or data type you can see in Related Database.

 ## Project structure:
 - folder structure is `mvp`